clipos/docs-src/clipos/security.rst

      Completed in version **5.0 alpha**.

 * The project is entirely built from source.
-This property is guaranteed by nightly clean builds of the entire project.
+This property is guaranteed by weekly clean builds of the entire project and nightly incremental builds.

   .. admonition:: Status
      :class: tip